kareman/SwiftShell/README.md

 # SwiftShell

-An OS X Framework for command line scripting in Swift.
+An OS X Framework for command-line scripting in Swift.

 ## Example